drgerg/ohd/README.md

 LIST OF THINGS TO DO

-- Select and post schematic of wiring for the Pi.

 - Outine the steps in a more concise document.

 - Edit instructions to insure use and expections are clearly delineated.